anacierdem/ed64/README.md

 ## ED64 rebootable example

-In the ./src folder you can find a N64 program capable of rebooting on loader upload.
+In the `./src` folder you can find a N64 program capable of rebooting on loader upload.
 To be able to use it;

 - Make sure you have node.js (>= 7.6) and docker installed on your machine.
 - Install vscode.
+- Run `npm install` on this repository's root.
-- Connect your Everdrive64 via USB and turn on N64.
+- Connect your Everdrive64 via USB and turn on your N64.
-- Open this folder and hit F5.
+- Open this folder with vscode and hit F5.
-- After `libdragon` is installed as a docker container,
+- `libdragon` toolchain will be installed automatically as a docker container (named ed64) on your computer and will build, link and run the project.
+- Stop and restart the project via vscode.
 - Voila!
 You have a re-uploadable executable with print debugging.